 “She’s got a little dog.”

 “I don’t like little dogs.”
 He put the phone down.
 “I don’t like cats either.
 They have fur but to me they are slimy and this remind me of a terrible time I have a few years ago.”
-He sat back and started nodding.
+He sat back and nodded.

 “She almost faint in my arms.
 I have to hold her up.

-“There was this little dog walking around.
+“This little dog appeared from around a corner.
 It have a punched in face, with the eyes; one look this way, one look that way.
 I don’t like the look of this dog.
 It come over, sniff my leg and start to growl.
 Then it start to bark.
 She is trying to quiet him but he won’t stop so she put him out on the balcony.
 She say, ‘I don’t know what’s wrong with him.
 He’s friendly with everybody.’

-“‘Its okay,’ I say, but I don’t want to see this dog no more.
+“‘It’s okay,’ I say— I don’t want to see this dog no more.